-Records of the training, and evaluations, qualifications, and quality related certifications should be maintained.
+Records of the training and evaluations should be maintained.
 A training matrix can be used as an effective tool for determining which personnel require what type of training.
-It is also important that effectiveness of training be evaluated to ensure that it has achieved or failed its objectives.

 In this section, document the training program, personnel qualification and any certification needed as necessary: